MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## Enable web service deployment and remote connections

-If you installed Machine Learning Server on Windows Server 2012 R2 or Windows Server 2016, [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization):
+If you installed Machine Learning Server on Windows Server 2012 R2 or Windows Server 2016, [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) to enable additional functionality, including logging, diagnostics, and web service hosting.

-You can use the `bootstrap`command for this step.
+You can use the `bootstrap` command for this step.
 This command enables operationalization features on a standalone server.
 It creates and starts a web node and compute node, and runs a series of diagnostic tests against the configuration to confirm the internal data storage is functionality and that web services can be successfully deployed.

 If you have multiple servers, you can designate each one as either a web node or compute node, and then link them up.
 For instructions, see [Configure Machine Learning Server (Enterprise)](../operationalize/configure-machine-learning-server-enterprise.md).